lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     ///         effective throughout.
 To drop a (e.g. compromised) delegatee
     ///         immediately, use revokeDelegatee().
     ///         Reverts if delegatee == owner.
+    ///         Reverts if the contract is terminated.
     /// @param delegatee Address of the incoming delegatee. function assignDelegatee(address delegatee) external;

     /// @notice Remove the current and pending delegatee.
     ///         Only callable by owner.
-    function revokeDelegatee() external;
+    ///         Reverts if the contract is terminated. function revokeDelegatee() external;

     /// @notice Terminate the contract, permanently disabling execute().